aurelia/templating/doc/article/en-US/templating-dynamic-ui-composition.md

 Notice how we are referencing values on our provided object, `name` and `company`, and then looping over an array of provided strings for `likes`.

 > Info
-> While the full view lifecycle (created, bind, attached, detached, unbind) is support during dynamic composition, the full navigation lifecycle is not.
+> While the full view lifecycle (created, bind, attached, detached, unbind) is supported during dynamic composition, the full navigation lifecycle is not.
 Only the `activate` hook is enabled.
-I receives a single parameter which is the `model` and can optionally return a promise if executing an asynchronous task.
+It receives a single parameter which is the `model` and can optionally return a promise if executing an asynchronous task.